-The Committee also established performance ranges for each of the measures in December 2013.
+The Committee also established performance ranges for each of the measures in December 2014.
 These ranges are used to determine the multiplier that is applied to 70% of each named executive officer's target bonus.
 The overall financial performance multiple is equal to the weighted average of the performance multiples for each of the four measures.
 The performance multiple for each measure is zero if performance is below the bottom of the range and varies from 35% at the low end of the range to a maximum of 200% at the top end of the range.
-In light of the goals established for the year and expected economic conditions, the Committee believes the top of each range represents extraordinary performance and the bottom represents disappointing performance.
+The Committee believes the top of each range represents extraordinary performance and the bottom represents disappointing performance.
 The target for 70% of an executive's bonus that is tied to these measures generally cannot be achieved unless there is meaningful growth across the four financial measures on a weighted basis.